Logiqx/gps-wizard/docs/gpx/README.md

 </trkpt>
 ```

-Note: The example above also includes `<gpxtpx:hr>` (heart rate) to illustrate how that can also be included.
+Note: The example above also includes `<gpxtpx:hr>`, simply to illustrate how heart rate can also be included in GPX 1.1.

 Another approach that can sometimes be seen is the use of an element called `<gpxdata:speed>`.